Alexander Berry: Merchant and Colonist in New South Wales

 He was shortly followed by Wollstonecraft aboard the Canada.

-They set up as merchants on George St, in The Rocks area.
-Berry began to plan a trip to England to expand their commercial connections there.
-He returned to England with Admiral Cockburn in February 1820.
+They set up as merchants on George Street in The Rocks area.
+Berry utilised his old Rum Corps connections to make Captain John Piper (who was the current chief of customs in Sydney) his agent.

+Berry began to plan a trip to England to expand their commercial connections and returned there aboard Admiral Cockburn in February 1820.

-Wollstonecraft obtained a land grant on Sydney's North Shore in Berry's absence.
+Wollstonecraft obtained a land grant on Sydney's Lower North Shore in Berry's absence, which he named Crow's Nest.

-Berry chartered the Royal George and returned to Sydney in November 1821 with an "extensive assortment of merchandise" for sale at their George St store, as well as the new Governor, Thomas Brisbane, as a passenger on board.

-Berry began to seek out and negotiate for a larger land grant.
+While in London, Berry was informed that a land grant in New South Wales had been given to him by Governor Lachlan Macquarie.
+He subsequently chartered the Royal George and returned to Sydney in November 1821 with an "extensive assortment of merchandise" for sale at their George Street store.
+Significantly for Berry's business dealings, also aboard this ship was the new governor of New South Wales, Thomas Brisbane with his staff and family.
+Arriving in Sydney with the new governor, Berry began the search for ideal land to claim his grant.

-In January and February 1822 Berry went with Hamilton Hume and Lieutenant Robert Johnson on a journey of exploration down the coast of New South Wales aboard the Snapper.
-During the journey he investigated the land in Shoalhaven area.
+In early 1822, Berry went with Hamilton Hume and Lieutenant Robert Johnson on a journey of exploration down the coast of New South Wales aboard the Snapper.
+During the journey he investigated the land in Shoalhaven area and decided to lay claim to it.
+He returned to Sydney and applied for a grant of 10,000 acres.
+The British colonial policy at that time heavily favoured wealthy "respectable emigrants" and the Berry and Wollstonecraft partnership were duly granted 10000 acre by Governor Brisbane with 100 convicts free of charge to labour for them.